ai-driven-dev/ai-driven-dev-community/CONTRIBUTE.md

 Those prompt may contain GitHub Copilot annotations like `@workspace` or `#file` for instance.

+> For better result, use those annotations at the end of the line.

 ### Titles

 Always add a title, it can be a title 2 to 6 (`##` to `######`) and end with the trigger (`:yourTriggerHere`).

 Not specifying (`:trigger`) in the title will not trigger Espanso config changes.

+### Description

+- Keep the description short and concise (less than 20 words), focus on essential.
+- End your sentence with dot `.`.

 ### Variables